 Agriculture directly supports over 350,000 jobs in Wisconsin, contributing 10 percent of employment throughout the state.
 In addition to being prominent, Wisconsin’s agricultural sector is uniquely diverse.
 Our state ranks first in the production of cheese nationwide and second only to California in milk production.
 Additionally, Wisconsin produces over 50 percent of the world’s cranberry supply and also yields sizable potato, corn, soybean, cherry, and snap bean crops, contributing to the state’s vast food processing industry.

-With a seat on the Dairy Subcommittee, I am working to uphold Wisconsin’s longstanding position as America’s Dairyland.
+As a co-chair for the Congressional Dairy Farmer Caucus, I am working to uphold Wisconsin’s longstanding position as America’s Dairyland.
 The industry generates $26 billion in economic activity in Wisconsin annually.
-I have also joined the Congressional Dairy Farmer Caucus to collaborate with like-minded members from other dairy states.

 During the Farm Bill process, I worked hard to craft a dairy program that would serve the totality of Wisconsin’s diverse dairy industry.
 The bill replaced outdated dairy programs with a gross margin insurance program that will help dairy farmers to manage their risk during difficult times.
 I worked successfully during the legislative process and the implementation process to structure the program to work effectively for producers of all sizes.
 I also ensured that the bill did not include any language that would put Wisconsin farmers at an unfair disadvantage relative to other regions of the country.
 Click here and here for more information.